Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 05.29.20 UTC
+- WIB: Senin, 22 Desember 2025 06.26.39 UTC
-- WITA: Senin, 22 Desember 2025 06.29.20 UTC
+- WITA: Senin, 22 Desember 2025 07.26.39 UTC
-- WIT: Senin, 22 Desember 2025 07.29.20 UTC
+- WIT: Senin, 22 Desember 2025 08.26.39 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: success
+Kategori: inspirational